marcandreuf/ToolBox/README.md

  nohup java -jar toolsbox.jar $1 $2 > $3.log 2>&1 &
 ```

-Or

-Setup a background service by using the "src/main/resources/scripts/arcbot-xxx" script.
+ii.
+Setup a background service.

-1. Copy the script into /etc/init.d/
+1. Copy the init script "src/main/resources/scripts/arcbot-xxx" into /etc/init.d/
 2. Edit the file and replace xxx by the instance name
-3. Setup the origin folder name locations
+3. Setup the origin and destination folder locations

 Notes:
 The origin folder should be the folder used with 'btsync' to sync photos from a mobile device.